 Figure 2 shows the uneven distribution of land-based seismic stations contributing open data to the global system.
-In addition, the CTBO monitoring system, composed of 170 primary and auxiliary seismic stations, as well as 11 hydroacoustic stations, can provide data to UNESCO IOC-recognized tsunami warning organisations.
+In addition, the CTBO monitoring system, composed of 170 primary and auxiliary seismic stations, as well as 11 hydroacoustic stations, can provide data to UNESCO IOC-recognized tsunami warning organizations.

 The use of the available seismic data to assist in characterising earthquake sources can still be greatly improved.
-Examples include regionalised W-Phase determination to reduce source characterisation times, back-projection and strong-motion centroid approaches to quickly estimate source dimensions.
+Examples include regionalised W-Phase determination to reduce source characterization times, back-projection and strong-motion centroid approaches to quickly estimate source dimensions.
 Moving these capabilities into operational use by TSPs and NTWCs is key to taking full advantage of the global network of seismograph stations.

-In general, seismic network coverage on land is adequate to allow the detection of all tsunamigenic earthquakes, but there are some regions where this is not the case, and not all data are being shared in real time.
-The identification of network gaps and where existing stations need enhancement is therefore required and international organisations and Member States are encouraged to fill gaps.
-An example of where this is starting to improve is the Southwest Pacific where extra stations are being planned and installed following the Hunga Tonga - Hunga Ha'apai eruption and tsunami.
+While seismic network coverage on land is usually adequate to allow the detection of most tsunamigenic earthquakes, we must recognize that there are very few seismic stations in the ocean, covering 70 percent of the globe, that includes most of the actual seismic tsunami source locations.
+There are some regions and associated land station geometries where coverage is not adequate; offshore seismic sensors can help in closing the azimuthal gaps and reduce location uncertainty.
+Also, not all data are being shared in real time.
+The identification of network gaps and where existing stations need enhancement is therefore required and international organizations and Member States are encouraged to fill gaps.
+An example of where this is starting to improve is the South-west Pacific where extra stations are being planned and installed following the Hunga Tonga - Hunga Ha'apai eruption and tsunami.